rap-lab-org/public_emoa/README.md

   * arg5~arg(M+4) = the paths to M files that describe the graph, where each file contains the edge weights for one type of edge cost in the graph (details about file structure are specified below)
   * arg(M+5) = the path of the result file
 * For help info `./run_emoa -h` or `./run_emoa --help`

+### Preliminary Python API

+* We have also developed a simple Python wrapper based on the aforementioned CLI (by writing and reading files and call the CLI), which can be found in python/emoa_py_api.py
+* Run `cd python/` and then run `python3 emoa_py_api.py`, a toy example using the python wrapper can be executed.
+* The current Python wrapper is only applicable to grid-like map.
+For general usage, please use the CLI.
+* More APIs may be developed in the future.

 ### Graph file specification